Submitting Jobs

 Now let's walk through my_script.sbatch line by line to see what each directive does.

 • #!/bin/bash: This line needs to be included at the start of all your batch scripts.
-It basically specifies the script to be run with a shell called bash.
+It basically specifies the script to be run with the bash shell.

 • #SBATCH --job-name=test_job: This directive gives your job a name that you can later use to easier track and manage your job when looking for it in the queue.
 In this example, we've called it test_job.
-You can read about job management at /software/env-modules.html.
+You can read about job management at Monitoring jobs.

 • #SBATCH --output=test_job.out: Used to specify where your output file is generated, and what it's going to be named.
 In this example, we have not provided a path, but only provided a name.
 When you use the --output directive without specifying a full path, just providing a filename, Slurm will store the output file in the current working directory from which the sbatch command was executed.